 If you are a victim of a construction site accident, you can file a personal injury lawsuit against the individuals or companies responsible for the accident.
-A personal injury lawsuit can allow the victim to get compensation for your injuries, including medical costs, lost wages, pain and suffering, and loss of future income.
+A personal injury lawsuit can allow you to get compensation for your injuries, including medical costs, lost wages, pain and suffering, and loss of future income.

-If someone is killed in a construction accident, the surviving family can file a wrongful death lawsuit against those responsible.
-A wrongful death claim will allow the family to get compensation for the loss of a loved one.
+- If someone is killed in a construction accident, the surviving family can file a wrongful death lawsuit against those responsible.

 - Even if you are injured on the job, you may still be able to file a lawsuit against a third party who was responsible for the accident.